COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

 The Community Boards have money available for grants to non-profit community-based organisations, registered charities or incorporated societies.

-Applications received at least three weeks before the Board's meeting, otherwise it will not be considered until the Board's following meeting which in some cases could be a few months.
+Applications need to be received at least three weeks before the Board's meeting, otherwise they will not be considered until the Board's following meeting which in some cases could be a few months.

-Please take time to read when the Boards consider applications at each of their meetings.
+The Boards consider applications at each of their meetings.
 To make sure applications are received in time - see the Meetings calendar page for meeting dates.

 The detailed grant criteria can be found in the application forms.